 This Pandemic Center is uniquely positioned to work across disciplines and sectors to generate and analyze evidence, educate a new generation of leaders, and ensure this work is translated to effective policy and practice around the globe.
-This Pandemic Center is working to stop pandemics, other biological emergencies, and the harms they pose to health, peace, security, and prosperity.

 Evidence to Drive Decision-Making

 A major strategic goal of the Pandemic Center is to build the evidence base to inform the most pressing decisions about how to address pandemics, including creating more tailored tools that communities can adapt to their unique circumstances.
 Better, faster data is critical to support the rapid decision-making that’s needed in a pandemic.
 We recognize and are responding to the need to generate, synthesize and translate evidence to better define the most effective policies, practices, and resources to prepare for future infectious disease emergencies and confront the current crisis.
 Understanding the full extent of this pandemic’s harms and recovering from them will require focused, cross-disciplinary, and long-term research to better understand and help economies and societies get back on track.

 Importantly, we recognize the need to generate knowledge from fields outside of public health, such as economics, political science, international relations, ecology, history, and demography, to better understand the broader impacts of pandemics and how to equip societies and systems to address them.
 We are focusing, for example, on building better global, national and local data systems for detecting and responding to pandemic threats and mitigating their impacts.
 We are working to generate evidence to identify the best approaches for mitigating all harms.